Toggle: English / Spanish

 - Botulinum toxin can be injected into the spastic muscles.

-- In rare cases, a pump may be inserted into the spinal fluid to directly deliver medicine to the nervous system.
+- In rare cases, a pump is used to directly deliver medicine into the spinal fluid and nervous system.

 - Sometimes surgery is needed to release the tendon or to cut the nerve-muscle pathway.